alexanderstoev/neovim-setup/README.md

 ## Options

 ## Autocommands
-- Autocommand to refresh the Neotree git status when closing the Lazyvim window
+- Autocommand to refresh the Neotree git status when closing the Lazyvim windowtes

+## Keymaps
+- `<leader>bn` - Switch to next buffer
+- `<leader>bp` - Switch to previous buffer
+- `<leader>bl` - Switch to last used buffer
+- `<leader>bd` - Delete the current buffer.
+Used a folky magic to prevent neo-tree from crapping it's pants
+- `<leader>bo` - Delete all other buffers